 VDCI encourages a strong online engagement between you, your instructor and your classmates.
 You will participate in group discussion forums, connect with your instructor and message your classmates.
-You are also invited to join us in the VDCI Student Lounge, where our instructors, staff, current students and alumni share information and help one another.

 Please look at the "Topics" section to see the specific topics covered in the course.